-For a busy adult with limited time, there are few things more frustrating than a child who seems to have no sense of urgency and no regard for the importance of getting things accomplished.
-If you’re tired of badgering your child to move faster—which doesn’t seem to help anyway—here are a few tips to help him or her become speedier and more organized in school and life.
+For a busy parents with limited time, it's frustrating when your child seems to have no sense of urgency and no motivation to get things done.
+If you're having a hard time getting your child to move faster—here are a few tips to help him or her become speedier and more organized in school and life.

 Give your child checklists.
 Some children do much better when they have a visual to-do list that they can check off step by step.
 Create a checklist for any daily routine that seems to spark your child’s inner procrastinator.
 For a younger child, draw or write out the steps and laminate the checklist.
 For the morning checklist, for example, your child can check off each step with a dry erase marker—from getting dressed to making a lunch to checking that all homework and other items are in placed into his or her backpack before heading out the door.
 Older children might do well with smartphone reminders and alarms.

 Plan ahead—and get your child to do the same.
 Whenever possible, do things ahead of time.
 If your child has basketball practice shortly after school, have him or her get out the gym bag, clothes and gear the night before, so that all he or she needs to do after school is change clothes and grab a quick snack.
 If the morning routine is difficult for your child, have him or her lay out his or outfit and get his or her backpack ready to go at night rather than in the morning.

 Set time limits for each and every task.
 Some children are relatively organized, but slower than they need to be.
 If this is your child, set small goals for each task.
 For example, if a homework worksheet should take your child 10 minutes to complete, set a timer for 15.
 If he or she dawdles or gets distracted while getting ready for school, set a goal of getting to the breakfast table by a specific time.
 Then, set another goal of having his or her shoes on and backpack ready 10 minutes before departure time.